Arunodhayam

 Arunodhayam is a 1971 Indian Tamil-language film, directed by Muktha Srinivasan and produced by V. Ramasamy.
 The film stars Sivaji Ganesan, B. Saroja Devi, R. Muthuraman and Lakshmi.
 It was released on 5 March 1971.

 Plot

 Prabhu and Nirmala are siblings.
-Nirmala falls in love with Arun.
-One day she tells her brother about her love.
-Prabhu is surprised and decide to meet Arun, but finds out that Arun is a drunkard.
+Nirmala falls in love with Arun and tells her brother about her feelings.
+Prabhu is surprised and decides to meet Arun, but learns that Arun is a drunkard.
 The story continues with how Prabhu faces this problem and marries off Nirmala to Arun.